xaynetwork/xayn_discovery_engine/docs/events.md

 - opened as a direct url, by typing it in the search field
 - navigated to inside of the webview, after clicking on a link

-The engine responds to that event with `DocumentFromUrlCreated` which contains `documentId` to be used with other "document" events, like `DocumentClosed`, `DocumentFeedbackChanged`, etc.
+The engine responds to that event with `DocumentFromUrlCreated` which contains `documentId` to be used with other "document" events, like `DocumentClosed`, `UserReactionChanged`, etc.

 ```dart
 // the app sends this event after accessing at least title,